sulemanraza/javascript-tutorial/readme.md

 # Learning JavaScript: Free Resources & Official Documentation

 JavaScript is a versatile and essential language for web development.
 Whether you're just starting out or looking to enhance your skills, there are numerous free resources available.
-Here's a curated list of resources, the official JavaScript documentation, and the ECMAScript specifications to help you on your journey.
+Here's a curated list of resources, the official JavaScript documentation, the ECMAScript specifications, and a free certification course offered by Google to help you on your journey.

 ## Official JavaScript Documentation